mstack/bootcamp-azure-application-insights/README.md

    ![006 Select Publish in the Solution Explorer context menu][6]

-5. When you press 'Create' the application is being deployed to Azure, which takes a moment.
-After a while your will open and show you the web application online.
+5. When you press 'Create' the application is being deployed to Azure, which takes a few minutes.
+After a while your browser will open and show you the web application online.

    ![007 Your app is online!][7]